Skip to content

 }

-Case sensitivity
+Case Sensitivity

-By default, command registration does not differentiate between cases.
+By default, command registration is case-insensitive.

 ts